alongbots/Ab-first-wabot/README.md

-# Chanu-wa-bot
+# AbZtech MD  for beginners

-Just a fun little bot I made for WhatsApp using Baileys.
+Just a fun little bot I remade for WhatsApp using Baileys.
-It can chat with AI, send some images, and do random stuff.
+It can send  and

-runs all its stuff in one file (`index.js`).
+do random stuff.

+main handler of bot  (`index.js`).